 Higher levels of parental education decrease the likelihood that a child will live in a low-income or poor family.
-Among children with at least one parent with some college or additional education, 26 percent live in low-income families and 10 percent live in poor families.
-By contrast, among children in this age group whose parents have less than a high school degree, 77 percent live in low-income and 44 percent live in poor families (Figure 10).
+Among young children with at least one parent with some college or additional education, 28 percent live in low-income families and 11 percent live in poor families.
+Nevertheless, many lowincome and poor young children have parents who work full time.
+About 56 percent of low-income children and 33 percent of poor children under age 9 live with at least one parent who is employed full time, year round (Figure 9).
+By contrast, among children in this age group whose parents have less than a high school degree, 80 percent live in low-income and 47 percent live in poor families (Figure 10).

-At the same time, significant shares of low-income and poor families with children are headed by parents with at least some college education, as shown in Figure 11.
+At the same time, significant shares of low-income and poor families with young children are headed by parents with at least some college education, as shown in Figure 11.

-Figure 9: Parent Employment Among Children by Family Income, 2019
+Figure 9: Parent Employment Among Young Children by Family Income, 2019

-Figure 10: Percentage of Children in Low-Income and Poor Families by Parent Education, 2019
+Figure 10: Percentage of Young Children in Low-Income and Poor Families by Parent Education, 2019

-Figure 11: Parent Education Among Children by Family Income, 2019
+Figure 11: Parent Education Among Young Children by Family Income, 2019

-Does the percentage of children in low-income families vary by where they live?
+Does the percentage of young children in low-income families vary by where they live?